Exercise and Sleep

 Talk to your doctor if working out twice a day is right for you.
 With a little trial and error, you should be able to find a workout routine that helps you get the restful sleep you need.

-How can I increase my deep sleep time?
+How can I increase my deep sleep?

 Your deep sleep can be affected by something as simple as drinking caffeine too late in the day, or it could be a more serious issue like sleep apnea.
 There are many factors that can contribute to a lack of deep sleep, including stress, anxiety, medications, and underlying medical conditions.
 But one of the most common culprits could be simply not getting enough physical activity during the day.

-There are a few things you can do to increase your deep sleep time.
+There are a few things you can do to increase your deep sleep.
 First, try to stick to a regular sleep schedule.
 This means going to bed and waking up at the same time each day, even on weekends.
 Second, create a relaxing bedtime routine that will help you wind down before sleep.
 This could include reading or taking a bath.
 Finally, make sure your bedroom is dark, quiet, and cool—this will help your body relax and fall asleep more easily.

 natural and organic pillows